nanih98/nanih98/README.md

-### Hi 👋
+### Hi, my name is Dani and I'm a Cloud Engineer in Edrans. 🤙

-Focused on:
+I'm actually focused on:
 - Kubernetes
-- Python to automate
+- Python and golang
-- Containers
+- Containers && Conteiners security
-- Cloud Computing
+- Cloud computng (actually working 100% of AWS services)
-- Tekton pipelines
+- CI/CD with native tools like Tekton

 ![Golang](/img/golang.png)